cyber-rhythms/cmu-10-708-probabilistic-graphical-models-spring-2019/completed-assignments/hw-2-my-sols/q4-mcmc/readme.md

 The assignment rubric is located [here](https://github.com/cyber-rhythms/cmu-10-708-probabilistic-graphical-models-spring-2019/blob/master/homework-assignments/hw-2/hw-2-v1.1.pdf).

-Pseudocode, mathematical derivations, and analysis are located in the Jupyter notebook [here].
+The Bayesian hierarchical model specification, pseudocode, mathematical derivations, and analysis are located in my write-up of the assignment in the Jupyter notebook [here].

 The assignment is an adaptation of the Bayesian hierarchical model of Baio and Blangiardo (2010) to sports data for the 2013-2014 Premier League football results, rather than Italian Serie A results.

+### Directory contents.

 The contents of this directory are as follows: